isitanth/GameOfLife_MacOS/README.md

 # Game of Life on MacOS

 A Rust implementation of Conway's Game of Life with a minimalist GUI interface built using eframe/egui.
 This application allows you to visualize and interact with the classic cellular automaton in real-time.
+Using Metal, a low-level, low-overhead hardware-accelerated 3D graphic and compute shader API created by Apple.
+In result this is allowing to run the project from a laptop while processing 3M cells in real time.

 ## Features